Physical Training At Malpy Gaj

 Hard to say what the purpose of the slide was.
 A little fun perhaps?

 Nice shot of Largo House in the background.
-Running would help strengthen the quads for ground assaults.
+Sprinting would help strengthen the quads for ground assaults.

 Dive Forward Rolls